mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 +1DM to hit.

 SStiletto (TL2) tiletto (TL 2 ) A long, thin blade used to puncture rather than slice.
-Often 30 – 40 centimetres in length for reaching organs.
+Often 30 – 40 centimeters in length for reaching organs.

 #### BLADE WEAPONS